callumacrae/vue-futurelink/README.md

 ## Source vs. Dist

-By default, the `main` entry points to the compiled and minified version of the Vue template.
+By default, the `main` entry points to the compiled and minified version of the Vue component.
 This is typically fine.
 However, in certain cases, perhaps using a PR or forked version of this package, you may need to import the source Vue component directly from the package.
 To do this, just append the import with the path to the Vue component: